Premier’s Anzac Memorial Scholarship (PAMS)

 What is included in the Scholarship?

-• All travel while on the tour e.g. flights, airconditioned coaches, public transport
+- All travel while on the tour e.g. flights, trains, coaches, and other forms of public transport

-• All meals including breakfast, lunch, snacks, and dinner
+- All meals including breakfast, lunch, and dinner

 What will you experience on the tour?